Trusted WordPress tutorials, when you need them most.

 How to Create Custom Post Types in WordPress

-Custom post types allow you to go beyond posts and pages and create different content types for your website.
-They transform your WordPress site from a blogging platform into a powerful content management system (CMS).
+For example, custom post types let you transform your WordPress site from a simple blogging platform into a robust content management system (CMS).

-In this article, we’ll show you how to easily create custom post types in WordPress.
+That’s why we use some custom post types across our own websites.
+In in this guide, we will show you how to easily create custom post types in WordPress.

 How to Create Custom Post Types in WordPress